vippsas/vipps-developers/developer-resources/portal.md

-**Please note:** Merchants using a PSP will not have access to [portal.vipps.no](https://portal.vipps.no), unless they also have a direct custoemr relationship with Vipps MobilePay (or has had it previously, and not cancelled the agreemement).
+**Please note:** Merchants using a PSP will not have access to [portal.vipps.no](https://portal.vipps.no), unless they also have a direct customer relationship with Vipps MobilePay (or has had it previously, and not cancelled the agreemement).

 Contact